-Many people think of "photo editing" as something difficult, but with today's technology, this process is greatly simplified.
+Many people think of "photo editing" as being difficult, but with today's technology, this process is greatly simplified.
 There are many tools out there that can help us to easily improve the quality of our scanned photos and they don't take that much of our time.

-This pigments in the original paper, or it could be with a negative or a slide, have degraded over time.
+The pigments in the original paper, or it could be with a negative or a slide, have degraded over time.
 There is a reddish color cast to the photo, but I have seen bluish or greenish color casts as well.
 They make the digital images look awful, but removing color cast is quite easy to do.
 Typically just one photo editing tool will correct most all of the color cast.

 This photo was taken back in 1971 with a Bolsey camera that did not have a light meter.
 It was all guesswork for camera settings.
 The photograph is obviously overexposed.

 There are a lot of memories associated with this photograph, a street we lived on as missionaries.
 I used Pixlr, a free online photo editor to correct the lighting in this photograph.
 I twould have gotten much better quality using my Affinity Photo program or with PhotoShop.

 "Restoring" photographs involves a different set of tools that allow for "healing" and "cloning" damaged areas.
 These do take a little skill to learn, but there are some tips & tricks that greatly help this process.

 The wedding photo below had damage from sitting in a drawer picking up stains.
 The damage could easily have been scratches, tears, or other physical damage.

 I am able to connect with you through Zoom to help your learn some photo editing skills.
 If interested, click below.